 The Pigeon Historical Society is comprised of the Woelke Historical Research Center, Depot Museum, and Berne Junction Mercantile.
-The society endeavors to preserve, promote, and distribute the history of the Pigeon area.
-The Pigeon Historical Museum occupies the former Pigeon Depot which was built in 1908 as a joint venture of the Pontiac, Oxford and Northern and the Pere Marquette Railroads.
+Society endeavors to preserve, promote, and distribute the history of the Pigeon area.
+The Pigeon Historical Museum occupies the former Pigeon Depot which was built in 1908 as a joint venture of the Pontiac, Oxford, and Northern and the Pere Marquette Railroads.
 Today it contains over 2000 artifacts from past Pigeon businesses and the people who lived here.
-See the clothes they wore, the tools they worked with and how their homes may have looked.
+See the clothes they wore, the tools they worked with, and how their homes may have looked.

 The Woelke Research Center is a “Library of Local History” based on the work of the late local historian Arthur Woelke.
 The collection is thousands of pages of documentation of local heritage all compiled in books of three-ring binders.
 The collection of scanned photos, including past businesses, local families, churches, schools, newspaper articles.
 This Historical Library is also the home repository of the newspaper of the Progress – Progress/ Advance dating back to 1897.

 Berne Junction Mercantile is a unique gift shop of Michigan/Local Made Gifts made by local crafters and artisans.

 Images on this page may contain affiliate links in which we may receive a commission.
 See our affiliate disclosure for details.

 Related Ora Labora Cabins And Michigan History Reading

 - Michigan Historical Markers has a new website to explore and research.

 - The Pioneer Log Cabins of Huron County Michigan